ETHICS, COMPUTING AND AI | PERSPECTIVES FROM MIT

 "The commentaries in this series implore us to be collaborative, foresighted, and courageous as we shape a new college, and to proceed with judicious humility.
 Rightly so.
 We are embarking on an endeavor that will influence nearly every aspect of the human future."

-— Melissa Nobles, Kenan Sahin Dean, and Professor of Political Science, MIT School of Humanities, Arts, and Social Sciences
+— Melissa Nobles, MIT Chancellor and Professor of Political Science; Served as Kenan Sahin Dean, MIT School of Humanities, Arts, and Social Sciences 2015-2021

-Melissa Nobles is Kenan Sahin Dean of the School of Humanities, Arts, and Social Sciences, and Professor of Political Science at the Massachusetts Institute of Technology.
+Melissa Nobles is the Chancellor of MIT, a Professor of Political Science, and a former Kenan Sahin Dean of the School of Humanities, Arts, and Social Sciences (2015-2021).
 Her research and teaching have focused on the comparative study of racial and ethnic politics, and issues of retrospective justice.
 She is the author of Shades of Citizenship: Race and the Census in Modern Politics (Stanford University Press, 2000), and The Politics of Official Apologies, (Cambridge University Press, 2008).

 • • •